Crete is the largest of the Greek islands, and floats gently between the Libyan and Aegean Seas.

 Here are ten top things to do in Crete.

-For those wanting to be a bit more social, base yourself in one of the four main urban centres – Chania, Rethymno, Heraklion and Agios Nikolaos.
+For those who like to be a bit more social, base yourself in one of the four main urban centres — Chania, Rethymno, Heraklion and Agios Nikolaos.
 They all bear witness to the island’s tempestuous history of invasion by the Romans, Ottomans, Venetians and Turks.
 Today, modern architecture sits very comfortably beside ancient monuments.
 Chania’s Old Port boasts beautiful Venetian buildings alongside a Turkish mosque, bath houses and public buildings.